-- Q. Name the various components of Scratch window. - Q. Define Sprite / Stage / Scripts Area / Green Flag / Stop button. - Q. Which buttons icons are used to resize a sprite? - Q. What is a backdrop in Scratch? - Q. What are Scratch blocks? - Q. What is the use of Motion / Events / Control / Sound blocks? - O. What is the colour code for Motion / Events / Control / Sound blocks? - Q. What are the steps to save a project in Scratch?
+- O. What is Scratch? - O. What are the features of Scratch? - Q. Name the various components of Scratch window. - Q. Define Sprite / Stage / Scripts Area / Green Flag / Stop button. - Q. Which buttons icons are used to resize a sprite? - Q. What is a backdrop in Scratch? - Q. What are Scratch blocks? - Q. What is the use of Motion / Events / Control / Sound blocks? - Q. What is the colour code for Motion / Events / Control / Sound blocks? - Q. What are the steps to save a project in Scratch?

 After explaining the chapter, let the students do the course book exercises given on Pages 82 and 83 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 83 and 84 of the main course book.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 84 of the main course book.
 Help the students to solve these questions.